conduition/conduition.io/source/_posts/dropkick.md

 - The spender authorized the use of a PQ signing key $Q$.
 - The key $Q$ authorized the transaction $T$.

-This completes authentication of the spending TX $T$, predicated on the assumption that upon $w$ being initially revealed, the spender would be the only agent in possession of a valid commitment to $H(H(w), Q)$ of age at least $d$.
+This completes authentication of the spending TX $T$, predicated on the assumption that upon $w$ being initially revealed, the spender would be the only agent in possession of a valid commitment to $H(H(w, Q), Q)$ of age at least $d$.

 ## Benefits